Houston, Do We Have an Animal Trapping Problem? The Trapping Debate Explained

 In Texas, trapping is mainly used to control predators and nuisance animals that threaten livestock, which is part of an agriculture industry with an economic impact of more than $100 billion annually, according to the Texas Department of Agriculture.
 The practice churns up heated debate between trappers, hunters, ranchers who are at risk of losing livestock and animal welfare groups.

-The state minimally regulates trapping under the auspices of the Texas Parks & Wildlife Department.
+The state regulates trapping under the auspices of the Texas Parks & Wildlife Department.
 Trappers must have a standard hunting license and a property owner’s consent to set traps.
-Furbearer species like foxes and beavers have harvest seasons and possession limits, but for nongame species such as mountain lions, bobcats and coyotes, there are no virtually no such regulations.
+Trapping furbearer species such as foxes and beavers requires an additional license.
+Those species have harvest seasons and possession limits, but for nongame species such as mountain lions, bobcats and coyotes, there are no harvest regulations.

 Trapping has long been used as a means to control destructive animal populations by removing excess animals.
 Nuisance species such as beavers can cause millions of dollars of property damage to ranches in East Texas.
-Mountain lions can devastate West Texas livestock herds.
-And a lone coyote can threaten pets in the Austin suburbs.
+Mountain lions can devastate West Texas wildlife and livestock herds.
+And a lone coyote can kill and eat pets in the Austin suburbs.

 “It’s not always an easy job,” Bastrop-based coyote trapper Dan Hepker said.
 “You have to kill animals [… and] people don’t actually see in the wild what’s going on [or] the damage that these animals do.”